Gnathostomiasis: Life cycle in definitive hosts

 Adult worms are found in a tumor located in the gastric wall of the definitive hosts and release eggs into the host's digestive tract.
-The eggs are then released with feces and in about a week hatch in water to develop into first stage larva.
+The eggs are then released with feces and in about a week hatch in water to develop into first stage larvae.
 Larvae are then ingested by minute copepods of the genus Cyclops.
 Once entering the copepod, the larvae penetrate the gastric wall of their intermediate host and begin to develop into second-stage and even early third-stage larvae.
-The copepods are then ingested by a second intermediate host such as fish, frogs, or snakes.
-Within this second intermediate or definitive host the larva repeat a similar pattern of penetrating the gastric wall, but then continue to migrate to muscular tissue and develop into advanced third-stage larvae.
+The copepods are ingested by a second intermediate host such as fish, frogs, or snakes.
+Within this second intermediate or definitive host the larva repeat a similar pattern of penetrating the gastric wall but then continue to migrate to muscular tissue and develop into advanced third-stage larvae.
 These larvae then encyst within the musculature of the new host.
 If the cyst containing flesh of these hosts is ingested by a definitive host, such as dogs, and cats, the cysts are ingested and the larvae escape the cysts and penetrate the gastric wall.
 These released larvae travel to the connective tissue and muscle as observed before and after 4 weeks they return to the gastric wall as adults.
 Here they form a tumor and continue to mature into adults for the next 6–8 months.
 Worms mate and females begin to excrete fertilized eggs with feces 8–12 months after ingestion of cysts.
 They are passed out in the feces and eaten by another fish.

 Life cycle in humans

 Infection of humans by gnathostomiasis is accidental because humans are not one of the definitive hosts of the parasite and do not allow the parasite to complete its life cycle.
 Infection in humans follows ingestion of raw or insufficiently cooked infected intermediate hosts.
-The ingested third stage larva migrates from the gastric wall and its migration results in the symptoms associated with infection by gnathostomiasis.
-The third stage larvae don't return to the gastric wall preventing it from maturing into adult worms, leaving the life cycle incomplete.
-Instead the larvae continue to migrate unpredictably unable to develop into adults, so eggs are seldom found in diagnostic tests.
-This also means the number of worms present in humans is a reflection of the number of third stage larvae ingested.
+The ingested third-stage larva migrates from the gastric wall and its migration results in the symptoms associated with infection by gnathostomiasis.
+The third-stage larvae don't return to the gastric wall preventing it from maturing into adult worms, leaving the life cycle incomplete.
+Instead, the larvae continue to migrate unpredictably unable to develop into adults, so eggs are seldom found in diagnostic tests or human feces.
+This also means the number of worms present in humans is a reflection of the number of third-stage larvae ingested.

 Diagnosis

 Diagnosis of gnathostomiasis is possible (with microscopy) after removal of the worm.

-The primary form of diagnosis of gnathostomiasis is the identification of larva in the tissue.
+The primary form of diagnosis of gnathostomiasis is the identification of a larva in the tissue.
 Serological testing such as enzyme-linked immunosorbent assay (ELISA) or the Western blot are also reliable but may not be easily accessible in endemic areas.

 CT scanning or MRI can be used to help identify a soft tissue worm and when looking at CNS disease it can be used to reveal the presence of the worm.
 The presence of haemorrhagic tracks on gradient-echo T2-weighted MRI is characteristic and possibly diagnostic.